-The mission of The Ohio State University Billy Ireland Cartoon Library & Museum (CGA) is to build a comprehensive research collection of materials documenting printed cartoon art in the United States and to provide access to the collections.
+The mission of The Ohio State University Billy Ireland Cartoon Library & Museum is to build a comprehensive research collection of materials documenting printed cartoon art in the United States and to provide access to the collections.
 Animation materials are collected very selectively.
-The purpose of this document is to define broadly what the acquisition strategy is for CGA.
+The purpose of this document is to define broadly what the acquisition strategy is for the Billy Ireland Cartoon Library & Museum.
 Decisions about any individual item or collection will consider the research value as well as the costs of preserving, storing, and making it available.
-Gifts-in-kind that have extraordinary costs associated with accepting them will be reviewd by the Collection Donation Review Committee which must approve their acquisition.
+Gifts-in-kind that have extraordinary costs associated with accepting them will be reviewed by the Collection Donation Review Committee which must approve their acquisition.

-In general, CGA’s acquisition funds are used for published materials.
+In general, our acquisition funds are used for published materials.
 Original cartoon art is purchased very selectively.
-The vast majority of CGA’s holdings of original cartoon art has been acquired as gifts-in-kind, and this is expected to continue.
+The vast majority of our holdings of original cartoon art has been acquired as gifts-in-kind, and this is expected to continue.

 Early American Printed Cartoon Art

 Original cartoon art and works published prior to the Civil War will be collected as feasible, primarily as gifts-in-kind.
 Full runs of 18th and 19th century serials containing cartoons will be collected as feasible.

 The Billy Ireland Cartoon Library & Museum seeks to collect representative samples of all cartoonists’ original artwork.
 In addition, the original artwork and manuscript collections, including digital files, of major cartoonists are collected as comprehensively as possible.
 Special consideration will be given to the work of Ohio cartoonists as part of our land grant mission.
 These guidelines apply to the following genres: